davidmarne/wui_builder/README.md

 For building declarative, component based web user interfaces in dart.

-Provides a rich library of typed virtual elements.
+Provides a rich library of typed virtual elements for svg & standard html.

 Supports defining custom components with an interface similar to react.
 All of the same lifecycle methods are supported.